 - If you’re leasing to an individual operating under a registered DBA or a sole proprietor, using advanced tenant screening tools to explore credit performance, work histories and criminal records is generally allowed, provided your screening providers and technology platforms have adequate security measures in place to protect data and privacy.
 When verifying financial standing for corporations or established businesses, you’ll want to expand your search to include the Better Business Bureau and Dunn & Bradstreet profiles.

 - Rent comparison tools are instrumental in setting current lease rates and mid-term renegotiating schedules.

 After you secure a signed lease, your commercial property management team can also use cloud-based solutions to communicate with tenants, deliver accounting statements, and track and bill common area expenses.

 Understanding Resident Perspectives

 Naturally, property managers and residents have differing perspectives about lease negotiations.
 Understanding the process from the other side of the table will make you a better negotiator.
-You can read a short article that the SBA published for small business owners about lease negotiations here.

 The world of commercial and mixed-use building management is exciting and challenging.
 Negotiating is an art.
 If you’re serious about entering the wonderful world of commercial property management, fine-tune your communication skills, find an experienced commercial real estate attorney and leverage the best technology available to position yourself for success.